At the University of South Wales, we are focused on helping you to achieve your goals and our fees offer excellent value

 Once the deposit has been paid to the University of South Wales, it will only be considered for a refund on the production of an original visa rejection notice from the appropriate British Consulate which shows that the information you provided to them was appropriate for your application.
 If you wish to apply for a refund please email [email protected].

-Presessional English students and International Foundation Programme students must pay the balance of fees in full at the point of enrolment.
+Presessional English students students must pay the balance of fees in full at the point of enrolment.

 The following payment plans are available to Undergraduate and Postgraduate students:

 Note that if you are a self-funding full-time undergraduate or postgraduate student, you may be eligible for an Early Payment Discount of £300.
 In order to qualify for this discount, you must pay the balance of your course fee for the year to the University no later than 14 calendar days after the start date of your course as indicated on your offer letter.
 Terms and conditions apply – more information available here.

-You can pay the balance of your fees by equal monthly instalments.
+You can pay the balance of your fees by monthly instalments.

 All reoccurring card payments must be made online.
 Further information on how to set up the payment plans can be found here.
 Failure to do so will result in your account being subject to the normal University Debt Policy.